 About the Fellowship for Emerging Leaders in Public Service

-Applications for the 2016 Fellowship, which begins in November 2015, are now available.
-Click here to learn more.
+The application cycle for the 2016 Fellowship, which begins in November 2015, has ended.

 The Fellowship for Emerging Leaders in Public Service (FELPS) is a unique leadership and career accelerator program for early-career professionals in public service.
 The Fellowship recognizes the strong commitment to public service that Fellows have demonstrated and strengthens this commitment by providing professional development and networking opportunities to help Fellows think intentionally and strategically about their own leadership and careers.